realA10001986/Time-Circuits-Display/README.md

 You can also install the TCD's sound-pack on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

-Note that either a firmware or sound-pack can be uploaded at once, not both at the same time.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select one or more mp3 file in the bottom file selector and click upload.
 (Requires firmware 3.3 or later.
 Maximum 16 files at a time.)

 ##### &#9654; Erase WiFi Config